manabuo/machine-learning-using-tensorflow/chapters/chapter4.md

     train_step = tf.train.GradientDescentOptimizer(learning_rate=LEARNING_RATE).minimize(loss=loss)
 ```

-As before, in this example, we use the gradient descent algorithm to optimize the weights and biases.
+In this example, as as before,  we use the gradient descent algorithm to optimize the weights and biases.
+In adition, as the changes to the curreent example are minimal, the model hyperparameters reamin the same as in the previous example.

-As this model differs little from the model for the Logistic Regression, the hyperparameters that were used before are also used in this example.

 #### Metrics